kshedden/stats206/slides/information.md

 That is, the sampling distribution is less dispersed than the distribution of the data.

-A special case of this fact is that when we have an independent and identically distributed (IID) sample, the dispersion of the sample mean, measured using the variance, can be directly related to the dispersion of the data.
+When we have an independent and identically distributed (IID) sample, the dispersion of the sample mean, measured using the variance, can be directly related to the dispersion of the data.